 Animal waste can be unsafe when not properly contained and regularly cleaned.
 Some people will hoard cats and dogs to the point that both the animals and the hoarder are unsafe.
 Animal hoarders care about their animals and refuse to give them up.
 The first thing is to make sure the animals are safely moved to another location.
 Now it’s time to clean and disinfect the home.
 Crime Scene Clean Of Raceland will clean and remove all animal waste and disinfect the home.
 We clean up after urine, feces, dead animals, and filthy living conditions.

 - Keep more than the usual amount of animals in their home

 - They are unable to provide the care that animals need like food, shelter, vaccines, and regular shots to keep them from getting sick

-- The animal hoarder is in denial of their situation and doesn’t acknowledge that there is a problem with accumulating so many animals in a residential home
+- The animal hoarder is in denial of their situation and doesn’t acknowledge that there is a problem with accumulating so many animals in a residential hom

-- The strong odor from urine and fecal matter can be dangerous to their respiratory system
+- Strong odor from urine and fecal matter can be dangerous to their respiratory system

-- The animal hoarder may have bed bugs, rat infestation, and roaches
+- Some animal hoarders may have bed bugs, rat infestations, and roaches

 - Piles of animal food bags and water bowls throughout the home.